Tag: QLD smoke alarm

 A close family friend issued a harrowing plea to all Australians on the behalf of the Children’s surviving mother, stating that she ‘just wants the world to know – check your smoke alarms and hold your babies’.

-From 1st January 2022, all properties being sold or leased for rent in Queensland were required by law to be compliant with the smoke alarm rules below (on 1st January 2027 the law is being extended to cover all QLD homeowners and occupiers, irrespective of whether the property is being sold or rented out).
+From 1st January 2022, all properties being sold or leased for rent in Queensland were required by law to be compliant with the photoelectric smoke detector rules below.
+On 1st January 2027, the law is being extended to cover all QLD homeowners and occupiers, irrespective of whether the property is being sold or rented out.
+This means every residence must have interconnected photoelectric smoke detectors installed in bedrooms, interconnecting hallways outside the bedrooms, and on each level of the property – ensuring maximum fire safety and early warning for all occupants.
+Compliance is essential to protect lives, reduce fire risks, and meet Queensland’s strict fire alarm regulations.

 Smoke alarms must: